The Non-Negotiable First Step to Build a Happy Home

 Rick's Books on Amazon

 The most radical, life-changing, relationship-building question you will ever ask another person is, “Will you forgive me?”
-That is how our radical, life-changing, relationship-building experience with God began.
-And the process is no different for His image bearers (Genesis 1:27; Ephesians 5:1).
+That is how our revolutionary, life-changing, relationship-building experience with God began.
+The process is no different for His image bearers (Genesis 1:27; Ephesians 5:1).
+A Christian who does not regularly ask for forgiveness is like the son of a millionaire unaware of his daddy’s fortune.
+Or even worse, he knows of his daddy’s fortune but refuses to benefit from those riches (1 Peter 1:4).
+Forgiveness is a free and unlimited mercy from the Lord.

 Seven Simple Steps

-2 – Walk in the Spirit.
-When you sense God’s illumination, step into it; don’t run from it.
+2. Spirit-walking: Step into the reality of what you did when you sense God’s illumination; don’t run from it.
 Pray for heightened sensitivity to the Spirit of God and obey Him in all things.
 Practice a life of honesty and integrity.
 When He speaks, listen and act.

-4 – Begin with God.
-Don’t ask others to forgive you while not asking God to forgive you.
-All sin is a sin against God.
+4. God First: Don’t ask others to forgive you while not asking God first.
+All sin is a sin against the Lord.
 Sometimes we sin against others too.
-If you sin against others, you must ask two people for forgiveness: The Lord and the other person you’ve offended.
+If you sin against others, you must ask both for forgiveness.

-5 – Be Specific.
-“Will you forgive me for (name it, claim it)?”
+5. Be Specific: “Will you forgive me for [this specific thing]?”
 Let them know that you know how you have sinned.
 Convince them that you have sinned.
 Do not let them let you off the hook.
-“Make” them forgive you, as you bring a compelling argument against yourself.
+Convince them to forgive you as you bring a compelling argument against yourself.
 Be convincing, persuasive, and unrelenting in your pursuit of forgiveness.

-6 – Surrender.
-Give up your rights by submitting yourself to the authority of God and His Word.
-Choose brokenness until you are released from your sins and restored to those you offended.
-(Read Psalm 51) Do not settle for anything less.
+6. Tap Out: Give up your rights by submitting yourself to the authority of God and His Word.
+Choose brokenness until you find release from your sins and restoration to those you offended.
+(Read Psalm 51.)
+Do not settle for anything less.

-7 – Remember.
-There is power in forgiveness.
-After the Father executed His Son on the cross (Isaiah 53:10) for your sin and mine, He made it possible for any person to experience release from the guilt and punishment that all sin deserves (Romans 6:23)
+7. Don’t Forget: There is power in forgiveness.
+After the Father executed His Son on the cross (Isaiah 53:10) for your sin and mine, He made it possible for any person to experience release from the guilt and punishment that all sin deserves (Romans 6:23).

 Need More Help?